9-1-1 Program Overview

 In addition to the Next Generation 9-1-1 project, the State 9-1-1 Program has several ongoing projects related to 9-1-1 and emergency communications.
 These projects include the FCC mandated deployment of Wireless Phase II location technology, development and deployment of statewide mapping services and the associated data standards, the continual evolution of the state’s Inter-Tandem transfer network, as well as the planning and provisioning of ALI database services.

 As of December 31, 2005, each PSAP was capable of receiving Wireless Phase II location information, and OEM continues to partner with Wireless Service Providers to provide the infrastructure and network necessary to deliver that Phase II data.
 A major obstacle the State 9-1-1 Program helped overcome was the development of a standardized ALI stream that can accommodate Phase II data elements.
-Using the work of the NENA Technical Committee and the NENA 02-010 Standard, the State 9-1-1 Program partnered with representatives from PSAPs, Wireless Service Providers and Oregon’s Local Exchange Carriers to create the Oregon ALI Standard.
+Using the work of the NENA Technical Committee and the NENA 02-010 Standard, the State 9-1-1 Program partnered with representatives from PSAPs, Wireless Service Providers and Oregon’s Local Exchange Carriers to create the Oregon ALI Format.

 Each calendar quarter, the 9-1-1 Program Staff coordinate meetings to address the issues facing public safety communications professionals in Oregon.
 These meetings are held in cooperation with the Oregon Chapter of both the Association of Public-Safety Communications Officials (APCO) and the National Emergency Number Association (NENA).